Enterprise Software Development: Steps, Timelines, and Cost Factors

 - Evaluating risks of possible negative impact on business processes due to the introduction of the new system (e.g., lost productivity and downtime associated with transitioning to new digital processes, business user training).

 Step 2.
-Enterprise software planning and design
+Plan and design the enterprise system

 Duration: ~ 2 months.